somod-dev/somod/packages/docs/src/reference/cli.md

 npx somod parameters update
 ```

 After deploying AWS SAM Project, this command updates the `parameters.json` with the exported parameters.
-Read the [SOMOD Serverless template.yaml](/reference/main-concepts/serverless/template.yaml) guide to define the exported parameter.
+Refer to the `Outputs` section of [`serverless/template.yaml`](/reference/main-concepts/serverless/template.yaml) to know how to export an output from the Cloudformation stack to a parameter.

 #### Command Options